This is your brain on hate

 The answer isn't shutting off your phone or your computer, anymore than a solution to avoiding a torch-bearing mob would be to close the curtains.

 How you experience hate online depends on who you are and how you identify yourself.
-Religion, race, gender, orientation and age all play a role in determining how someone might chose to attack you -- as well as how those attacks affect you.
+Religion, race, gender, orientation and age all play a role in determining how someone might choose to attack you -- as well as how those attacks affect you.

 Your experience can also hinge on who's doing the hating.
 Individual trolls can be persistent and scary.
 When they band together in organized hate groups, they seem a lot more menacing.
 An offensive meme on Facebook is one thing.
-A concerted effort to direct an online army at someone by publishing contact information, a tactic known as "doxxing," is another.
+A concerted effort to direct an online army at someone by publishing contact information, a tactic known as "doxing," is another.

 Brendesha Tynes, who teaches education and psychology at the University of Southern California, studies the effects of racism on minority teens.
 Over three years starting in 2010, she found that teens reported that their exposure to racism online had increased every year.
 That ranged from seeing racist images or jokes online to getting cyberthreats because of race or ethnicity.